kshitizShri929/Bash-Scripting-Programming/Document.md

 # Array

- an array is a variable that can store multiple values.
+ An array is a variable that can store multiple values.
 Bash supports one-dimensional indexed and associative arrays.
 Here's a basic overview of arrays in Bash:

 ### Indexed Arrays: